The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions: Existence of Minimizers

-\begin{rem} As the completion of Theorem \ref{thm1}, we now remark that the existence and nonexistence of minimizers in the case where $\Omega =\Omega ^*<\infty$ are very complicated, which depend greatly on $a$ and the exact trapping profile of $V(x)$.
-Actually, even for the most typical harmonic case $V(x)=|x|^2 $, which admits $\Omega ^*=2$, one can use the argument of Theorem \ref{2b:thm1} to derive that when $\Omega =\Omega ^*$, there are infinitely many minimizers for $e_F(a)$ at either $a=0$ or $a=a^*$, whereas there is no minimizer for $e_F(a)$ at either $0<a<a^*$ or $a>a^*$. \end{rem}
+\begin{rem} As the complement of Theorem 1.1, we guess that the existence and nonexistence of minimizers in the case where $\Omega =\Omega ^*<\infty$ depend on $a$ and $V(x)$.
+Specifically, consider the trapping profile $V(x)=|x|^2$ and $\Omega =\Omega ^*(=2)$.
+When $a=0$, by the following inequality (see \cite[Remark 2.5]{EL})